mynk-tmr/notes/ReactJS/Beginner.md

 - A JS library to build web and native UI.
 - Has rich ecosystem which enables us to build full fledged production apps
 - With react, we *describe* webpage as a tree of small reusuable *components* and react handles how to render them.
-- React builds *virtual DOM* from component tree.
-It's a lightweight in-memory representation of CTREE
-- When *state/prop* of a component changes, it's corresponding *NODE* is updated.
-Then **entire** virtual DOM is compared with previous version and only changes are re-rendered by **react-dom** library.
-This is called **re-conciliation algorithm**

 #### Setup